At their core, LLM evals are composed of three pieces:

 ##

-## `position = 'fill'` will result in each bar having a height of
+## `position = "fill"` will create stacked bars where each bar

 ##

-## involve calculating the proportion of each cut relative to the
+## which involve calculating the proportion of each cut relative

-## total count of diamonds (using either `after_stat(count) /
+## to the total number of diamonds (using expressions like `count

 ##

-## show the proportion of each cut relative to the total number
+## would not show the proportion of each cut relative to the

 ##